kmartino/money-talks/README.md

 1. The front end Web-based interface to the data at Google Fusion.

-2. Fleshing out a strong set unit tests that can mock the remote sources of data.
+2. Fleshing out a strong set unit tests - big challenge is that the current implementation of the script is mostly a wrapper of pre-existing functionality - which is as it should be.

 3. Improved script interface and error handling.